-SKEMA Business School produces research with purpose – we aim to influence through insights from the high-level academic research produced by the five research centers.
-Research at SKEMA has reached a degree of maturity which enables us to capitalise on our success in producing top-level academic publications and meeting accreditation requirements.
+SKEMA Business School produces research with purpose – we aim to influence through insights from the high-level academic research produced by the five research centres.
+Research at SKEMA has reached a degree of maturity which enables us to capitalise on our success in producing top-level academic publications and our strong presence in international academic networks.
 We now extend our reach to fully serve the interests of all our stakeholders.
 We seek to give our stakeholders the edge through access to our research, providing insights for businesses, policy makers, local authorities and the public debate along with our traditional focus on students and the academic community.

 Researchers at SKEMA have identified what makes research useful for our stakeholders.

 - Timely: stakeholders need rapid insights in an increasingly complex world.
 The digital transformation of firms and increasing global uncertainty require rapidly updated information for our stakeholders.

 - Global: Our research has a truly global reach through our international campuses.

 - Cutting edge: our researchers produce research on a range of current topics, pushing back the frontiers of current knowledge on a range of topics.

 - Significant: our researchers address big societal questions.

 - Profound: academic research enables SKEMA faculty to dig deep into topics – the scientific review process is a guarantee of the quality of the insights produced.

 - Transferable: our research centers transfer insights to stakeholders in a timely and accessible manner through conferences, round-tables, position papers, indicators and network facilitation.